 Keeping goldfish can be a fun and rewarding experience, but if you’ve ever attempted to keep live plants with your goldfish, you may have given up on your dreams of a beautifully planted tank.
 Keeping live plants in your goldfish tank has a ton of benefits though, including improving water quality by increasing oxygenation and reducing waste products, providing shelter for fry, and creating an overall enriching and natural environment for your goldfish.
 When it comes to keeping live plants with your goldfish, the trick is outsmarting your goldfish.
 Choosing plants that don’t require substrate, grow rapidly, or are generally unappetizing to your goldfish will allow you to keep a planted tank.
 These reviews round up our recommendations for the 13 best plants for goldfish and their tanks.

-A Quick Comparison of Our Top Picks 2023
+A Quick Comparison of Our Top Picks of 2023

 The 13 Best Plants for Goldfish Tanks